Free expense ratio calculator

-A half-percent expense ratio sounds tiny — but compounded over decades it can quietly swallow six figures of your returns.
-Enter a balance, monthly contribution, and time horizon, then compare two expense ratios to see the ending balance under each and the total dollars the higher fee drains from your portfolio.
+A fund's expense ratio is the annual percentage it deducts from your money before you ever see a return.
+Half a percent sounds like nothing; over a working lifetime it routinely costs six figures, because the fee is charged on your whole balance every year and everything it removes stops compounding.
+Enter a balance, a monthly contribution, and a horizon, then compare two expense ratios to see the ending balance under each and the exact dollars the higher fee takes.
 Everything runs in your browser — nothing is uploaded.

 $